abogomoletz/abogomoletz/content/posts/python-test-helpers.md

 ---
 title: "Improve Python Unit Testing with a Helper Package"
 date: 2023-05-04T08:48:23+01:00
+ShowToc: true
+ShowCodeCopyButtons: true
+ShowReadingTime: true
+tags: [Python]
 draft: false
 ---

-Using a helper package can help keep your test files organized and focused on testing the actual code.
-By storing necessary functions and data in a separate `helpers` package, you can reduce clutter and make your tests easier to read and understand.

 {{< details "**TL;DR**" >}}
 - Create a `helpers` folder in `tests` with an `__init__.py`
 - Add a function to the `__init__.py` file to return the path to test data files [resolve_test_data_path](#adding-the-resolve_test_data_path-function)
 - Update [pytest configuration](#updating-the-pytest-configuration) to ignore the helpers folder when searching for tests
 {{< /details >}}

+Using a helper package can help keep your test files organized and focused on testing the actual code.
+By storing necessary functions and data in a separate `helpers` package, you can reduce clutter and make your tests easier to read and understand.

 ## Creating the Helpers Package